aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 It's the responsibility of the software development team to assert the importance of architecture over the urgency of features.

 #### Fight for the architecture

+Fulfilling this responsibility means wading into a fight.
+The development team has to struggle for what they believe to be best for the company.
+And so do the management team, and the marketing team, and the sales team.

+Effective software developers uabashedly squabble with all the other stakeholders as equals.
+Remember, as a software developer, you are a stakeholder.
+You have a stake in the software that you need to safeguard.
+It's a part of you role, of your duty.
+It's a big part of why you were hired.

+This challenge is doubly important if you're a software architect.
+Architects are focused on creating an architecture that allows features to be easily developed, modified and extended.

+If architecture comes last, then the system will become ever more costly to develop.
+This means that the software development team did not fight hard enough.

+## Part II.
+Starting with the bricks: programming paradigms